1n4r1/1n4r1.github.io/_posts/2019-12-12-FoxyProxy-burp-setup.md

 # Explanation
 To analyse just specific domain with Burp Suite, Install browser extension "FoxyProxy".
-This time, "FoxyProxy" was used to apply Burp Suite for OWASP Juice shop on the localhost.
+This time, "FoxyProxy" was used to apply Burp intercept for OWASP Juice shop on the localhost.

 # Environment
 * OS: Kali linux 2019.4